Mono-Co/project-one-team3/README.md

 Ned;&
 Yash:

 The primary objective of this project is to perform a comprehensive analysis of the stock market data for companies listed on the Nasdaq stock exchange.
-We selected seven companies, namely, Google: GOOG, Facebook: META, Microsoft: MSFT, MicroStrategy Incorporated: MSTR, Apple: AAPL, Monday: MNDY, Atlassian: TEAM.
+We selected six companies, namely, Google: GOOG, Facebook: META, Microsoft: MSFT, MicroStrategy Incorporated: MSTR, Apple: AAPL, Monday: MNDY, Atlassian: TEAM.
 The analysis includes the visualization of historical opening and closing prices, trade volume, and percentage change in opening prices.

+Project Structure:

+data:Contains CSV files of stock data for each company.
+notebooks: Jupyter notebooks for data analysis and visualization.
+src: Python scripts for data cleaning, analysis, and visualization.
+README.md: Overview of the project and instructions for usage.

 Dependencies:

 ** hvplot.pandas for interactive plotting
 ** pandas for data manipulation and analysis
-** requests for making HTTP requests to fetch data
-** json for working with JSON data
 ** pathlib.Path for working with file paths
-** nasdaqdatalink for fetching stock data from the Nasdaq API ** matplotlib.pyplot for creating static plots
+** nasdaqdatalink for fetching stock data from the Nasdaq API **import numpy as np for numerical computing
+** matplotlib.pyplot for creating static plots
 ** statistics for statistical analysis